sshchicago/admin/general/minutes/2021-04-28_genbod_minutes.md

   - Investigating with Christina Pei
   - May get a stipend to do something
 # Treasurer (Dmitriy V)
-- Need to order supplies: trash bags, wipes, what else do we need?
+- Need to order supplies: trash bags, wipes, what else do we need? whiteboard liquid
 # Area Reports
 ## Front Room (Dmitriy V)
 - No (real) updates